Unit 731: Prisoners and victims

+Escape attempts

-Despite the prison's status as a highly secure building, at least one unsuccessful escape attempt did occur.
+Despite the prison's status as a highly secure building, at least two unsuccessful escape attempts did occur.

+The first attempt occurred between May and June 1943 and involved one of the prisoners knocking out an inattentive guard and stealing his keys.
+The prisoner then proceeded to open cell doors, freeing at least 100 prisoners.
+However, the prisoners remained confined to the inner courtyard of the prison building, from which they could not escape.
+Because the researchers did not want to kill the prisoners they were experimenting on, for fear of losing valuable research, they decided to flood the area with the pesticide chloropicrin which they believed to be a harmless tear gas.
+However, the chloropicrin proved to be fatal to the prisoners in the courtyard, all of whom suffocated.

+The second attempt occurred in the summer of 1945.
 Corporal Kikuchi Norimitsu testified that he was told by another unit member that a prisoner "had shown violence and had struck the experimenter with a door handle" and then "jumped out of the cell and ran down the corridor, seized the keys and opened the iron doors and some of the cells.
 Some of the prisoners managed to jump out but these were only the bold ones.
-These bold ones were shot".
-Seiichi Morimura in his book The Devil's Feast went into some greater detail regarding this escape attempt.
+These bold ones were shot."

+Seiichi Morimura in his book The Devil's Feast went into some greater detail regarding the second escape attempt.
 Two Russian male prisoners were in a cell with handcuffs on, one of them lay flat on the floor pretending to be sick.
 This got the attention of a staff member who saw it as an unusual condition.
 That staff member decided to enter the cell.
 The Russian lying on the floor suddenly sprang up and knocked the guard down.
 The two Russians opened their handcuffs, took the keys, and opened some other cells while yelling.
 Some prisoners, including Russian and Chinese, were frantically roaming the corridors and kept yelling and shouting.
 One Russian shouted to the members of Unit 731, demanding to be shot rather than used as an experimental object.
 This Russian was shot to death.
 One staff member, who was an eyewitness at this escape attempt, recalled: "spiritually we were all lost in front of the 'marutas' who had no freedom and no weapons.
-At that time we understood in our hearts that justice was not on our side".
+At that time we understood in our hearts that justice was not on our side."

 Unfortunately for the prisoners of Unit 731, escape was an impossibility.
-Even if they had managed to escape the quadrangle (itself a heavily fortified building full of staff), they would have had to get over a 3 m brick wall surrounding the complex, and then across a dry moat filled with electrified wire running around the perimeter of the complex (which can be seen in aerial pictures of the Unit).
+Even if they had managed to escape the quadrangle (itself a heavily fortified building full of staff), they would have had to get over a 3 m brick wall surrounding the complex, and then across a dry moat filled with electrified wire running around the perimeter of the complex.